A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Background

-Furthermore, there is another way to collect and use mobile usage and sensor data besides accessing the manager in third-party apps.
-First, BroadcastReceiver can be used to collect and track system status events and information (e.g., screen status, power status, battery status) occurring in Android OS.
-In addition, Bluetooth status information can be collected using only Bluetooth APIs\footnote[17]{https://developer.android.com/reference/android/location/package-summary} such as \emph{BluetoothAdapter}\footnote[18]{https://developer.android.com/reference/android/bluetooth/BluetoothAdapter} and \emph{BluetoothDevice}\footnote[19]{https://developer.android.com/reference/android/bluetooth/BluetoothDevice} without going through \emph{BluetoothManager}\footnote[20]{https://developer.android.com/reference/android/bluetooth/BluetoothManager} ~\cite{Bluetoothoverview}.
-In the case of location information, Google recommends that the use of the Google Location Services APIs\footnote[21]{https://developers.google.com/android/reference/com/google/android/gms/location/package-summary} is a simpler method for higher accuracy than the Location APIs\footnote[22]{https://developer.android.com/reference/android/location/package-summary} that provide existing Android location-based and related services such as \emph{LocationManager}\footnote[23]{https://developer.android.com/reference/android/location/LocationManager} and \emph{LocationProvider}\footnote[24]{https://developer.android.com/reference/android/location/LocationProvider} ~\cite{android.location}.
-In some cases of UI event collection or third-party app development through AS API, \emph{AccessibilityService} and \emph{AccessibilityEvent} are only used except for \emph{AccessabilityManager} (detailed explanation in Section \ref{sec:Application}).
+Furthermore, there is an alternative way to collect mobile usage and sensor data besides accessing the manager in third-party apps.
+First, BroadcastReceiver can detect system status events and information (e.g., screen status, power status, battery status) occurring in Android OS.
+In addition, Bluetooth status information can be collected using only Bluetooth APIs, such as \emph{BluetoothAdapter} and \emph{BluetoothDevice}, without going through \emph{BluetoothManager}~\cite{Bluetoothoverview}.
+To collect location information, Google recommends that using the Google Location Services APIs is a more straightforward method for higher accuracy than the Location APIs that provide existing Android location-based and related services such as \emph{LocationManager} and \emph{LocationProvider}~\cite{android.location}.
+In some cases of UI event collection or third-party app development through AS API, \emph{AccessibilityService}, and \emph{AccessibilityEvent} are only used except for \emph{AccessabilityManager} (detailed explanation in Section \ref{sec:Application}).
+Through \emph{UsageStatsManager}, the researchers can collect usage history and statistics of apps and systems.
+Accordingly, \emph{UsageStatsManager} and \emph{AccessibilityService} are used more than other Managers and Services to identify smartphone usage patterns.
+First, the AS/US API can collect app usage and interaction, which are the core aspects of this review in Section \ref{sec:Application}.
+Second, context-awareness APIs (i.e., collecting ambient environments of the smartphone) and device \& system status APIs (i.e., collecting internal system and device status) that can be used in the study along with AS/US APIs are described in Sections \ref{sec:context} and Section \ref{sec:device}, respectively.